 4. Can you blog about my product or artwork?

 I’m so happy you are a fan of Maquette.
-I would love to see your work.
-I only post things I love and feel fit with my blog aesthetic, even my sponsors were selected because I think their product fits.
+I only post things I love and feel fit with my blog aesthetic.
+I don’t have sponsors anymore and rarely post about products.
 Sometimes I might love something but think it does not fit with Maquette.
-Please don’t be insulted, I am still happy to see what you do I just have a very specific POV for this space.
+Please don’t be insulted.
 Thank you for sharing.